nanvel/blog/2017/11/trading.md

 - for areas without support/resistance - use fib
 - estimate stops by cluster info
 - when btc drop - other drop even more?
 Arbitrage?
+- buy something that had large volumes before and now - low price and volume.

 Works: